Ultimate X-Men (2024): "The Realm of the Mind" (#13-18)

 Kanon, Futaba and Mori talk about Tatsuya's plan.
 He poses as a delivery man to get someone at the Children of the Atom's building to open the door.
 When someone does and grabs Tatsuya, Maystorm leads her X-Men into invading the building.
 The tentacled mutant breaks up the fight stating that Maester is expecting them.
 Though Maystorm throws a branch at the mutant.
 The conflict enabled Kanon, Futaba, and Mori to sneak into the building.
 They find a room where Akihiro and Hisako are hooked up.
 They try to free her until Kageyama teleports them into the mindscape much to the dismay of Maester.
 Maystorm makes her way into the building while her teammates continue the fight.
 Kageyama unleashes the darkened Hisako onto Kanon and Futaba.
 Maystorm and Nico enter the mindscape.
 Hisako manages to break free and shove Kageyama and his shadow into Akihiro's wires.
 Then she goes through the wires stating to everyone that she needs to fight Kageyama as Nico returns Hisako's charm to her.
 Mori is then confronted by Maester who identifies her as Number 127.

 While holding Mori, Maester confronts Maystorm, Nico Minoru, Kanon, and Futaba where he asks where Hisako Ichiki and Shinobu Kageyama are.
 They state that they are in Akihiro.
 He is then shot in the shoulder by Natsu.
 Maester slices off Mori's arm as Natsu continues the attack.
 With Maester on the ground, Mori's arm starts to regenerate.
 Drinking Mori's blood to heal himself, Maester crawls towards Akihiro who begs Maester to kill him.
 Tasting the blood that Akihiro bled out, Maester states that My-X has been completed as Yukio secretly films it.
 Two weeks later, there are talks about the Children of the Atom and the amount of mutants in Hi no Kune and the Meatcase cover-up and that the streamer Chisame has gone dark.
 A breaking news report states that raids will be occurring on the Children of the Atom's locations and an arrest warrant for Maester whose whereabouts are unknown.
 Mori talks with Mei and Nico about how she has been cut up by Maester before as Natsu arrives no longer wearing an eyepatch.
 While Hisako and Kageyama are still missing, it was mentioned that Akihiro was taken into custody.
 Mei mentions that Hisako was going to where Tsubasa died.
 When Mori asks where Tsubasa died, Yukio shows up stating that she knows and that the Children of the Atom are still planning something big as Maester's mutants are killing more people.
 While being identified as Chisame by Nico, Yukio directs them to the temple behind Kirigaya Minami Middle School.
 They meet up with Kanon and find Hisako unconscious within a tree.
-Injecting Noriko with My-X, Maester sends Noriko to deal with the X-Men as he injects himself with My-X while quoting "No one will take it from me".
+Injecting Noriko with My-X, Maester sends Noriko to deal with the X-Men as he injects himself with My-X.